NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 To provide users with a better understanding of dictionaries attached to projects, an online dictionary viewer is available within each project.
 This allows users to adapt their submission files to the project they are submitting to.

-## Annotations

-The GDC Data Submission Portal supports annotations that can be viewed or submitted through the system.

 ## Transactions